Da Vinci - Coverage Requirements Discovery

 Page standards status: Trial-use

 The requirements and expectations described here are not intended to be exhaustive.
 The purpose of this implementation guide is to establish a baseline of expected behavior that communication partners can rely on and then build upon.
 Future versions of this specification will evolve based on implementer feedback.
-Therefore, CRD Servers and CRD Clients MAY mutually agree to support additional hooks, additional card patterns, additional resources, additional extensions, etc. not in this specification.
-Although CRD Servers and CRD Clients are not required to support any capabilities defined beyond this specification, the intent is to support innovations that extend the specification in a manner that allows payers and providers to adopt those extensions in a mutually agreeable way.
+Therefore, CRD servers and CRD clients MAY mutually agree to support additional hooks, additional card patterns, additional resources, additional extensions, etc. not found in this specification.
+Although CRD servers and CRD clients are not required to support any capabilities defined beyond this specification, the intent is to support innovations that extend the specification in a manner that allows payers and providers to adopt those extensions in a mutually agreeable way.

 Pre-reading

-Before reading this formal specification, implementers are encouraged to first familiarize themselves with two other key portions of this implementation guide:
+Before reading this formal specification, implementers are encouraged to first familiarize themselves with some of the key background portions of this implementation guide:

 Performance

 Depending on their location within the workflow, CDS Hooks may be processed in a synchronous manner.
-This means that the user who is performing the business action that triggers the hook might be ‘blocked’ from continuing the action until cards have been returned by the CDS service.
-E.g. a CRD client might not allow progress of an ‘order sign’ business action until decision support has been returned from all order-sign services and the user has had a chance to interact with any cards they deem relevant.
-The corollary to this is that services must respond to hook invocations quickly to avoid impeding clinician workflow - and turning the intended benefit CRD is intended to provide into a detriment.
+This means that the user who is performing the business action that triggers the hook might be blocked from continuing the action until cards have been returned by the CDS service.
+For example, a CRD client might not allow progress of an 'order sign' business action until decision support has been returned from all order-sign services and the user has had a chance to interact with any cards they deem relevant.
+The corollary to this is that services must respond to hook invocations quickly to avoid impeding clinician workflow - and turning the intended benefit of CRD into a detriment.

-This specification sets a target duration in which CRD Services are expected to return their CDS Hooks response after being invoked.
-CRD services SHALL return responses for all supported hooks and SHALL respond within the required duration 90% of the time.
-(I.e. all primary hooks and any supporting hooks where they opt to support the hook.)
+This specification sets a target duration in which CRD services are expected to return their CDS Hooks response after being invoked.
+CRD services SHALL return responses for all supported hooks and SHALL respond within the required time 90% of the time.
+(That is, all primary hooks and any supporting hooks where they opt to support the hook.)
 For most hooks, this target time is 5 seconds.
 It extends to 10 seconds for Appointment Book and for Order Dispatch and Order Sign hooks that are sent at least 24 hours after the last hook invocation for the same order(s) because there is no opportunity to cache data in those cases.

-It is recognized that this may limit the payer from providing full responses to all calls where a response is ‘theoretically’ possible.
+The authors of this IG acknowledge that this may limit the payer from providing full responses to all calls where a response is theoretically possible.
 Systems should provide the best information they can in a timely fashion and rely on other layers of the payment and adjudication process to catch issues that require longer processing.
 For example, if a system is able to provide a response on eligibility within the time window, but not on whether prior authorization is needed, it can return cards indicating the service is covered, but that DTR is needed (to determine prior authorization requirements).
-Where a payer responds with a “coverage information” code of ‘clinical’ or ‘admin’ and the payer supports DTR, they SHOULD support gathering the additional information via DTR.
+Where a payer responds with a coverage information extension indicating doc-needed of 'clinical', 'admin', or 'patient' and the payer supports DTR, they SHOULD support gathering the additional information via DTR.
 This expectation is intended to change to SHALL in a future release.

-A determination that additional information is needed (e.g. via DTR) is considered to be a valid response.
-Where a payer responds with a “coverage information” code of ‘clinical’ or ‘admin’ and the payer supports DTR, they SHOULD support gathering the additional information via DTR.
+A determination that additional information is needed (e.g., via DTR) is considered to be a valid response.
+Where a payer responds with a coverage information doc-needed code of 'clinical', 'admin', or 'patient' and the payer supports DTR, they SHOULD support gathering the additional information via DTR.
 This expectation is intended to change to SHALL in a future release.

-If a CRD service exceeds the allocated time window for a hook (i.e. for those circumstances that fall outside the 90% expectation), CRD clients SHOULD establish a time-out process that ensures users are not blocked from proceeding with their business flow.
-Where a CRD client opts to not block users from proceeding for responses that come back in a period of time shorter than the target time window in this guide (i.e. 5/10 seconds), the client must ensure that users are made aware of the information when it is available.
+CRD clients SHALL provide a mechanism for providers to bypass a CRD process that is taking longer than the aforementioned time limit to ensure users are not blocked from proceeding with their business flow.
+Where a CRD client opts to not block users from proceeding for responses that come back in a period of time shorter than the target time window in this guide (i.e., 5s or 10s), the client must ensure that users are made aware of the information when it is available.
 For responses that come back in a time period that exceeds this duration, CRD clients MAY ignore the resulting cards and/or system actions.

 Accuracy